sunnysaxena/News-Article-Extractor/README.md

 # News Article Data Extract
-This Python script enables you to extract news article data from the **www.moneycontrol.com** website for each company year wise.
+This small Python script enables you to extract news article data from the **www.moneycontrol.com** website for each company year-wise.